braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/amphtml.md

 ### Frequently Asked Questions

-{% details Should I Segment with AMP Emails? %}
+{% details Should I segment with AMP Emails? %}
 We advocate not segmenting to send to all different types of users.
 This is because we send AMP messages in multipart, having different versions included in the original email.
 If you customer can't see the AMP version, it will default back to HTML.
 {% enddetails %}

-{% details Any Tips as I build out my AMP Emails? %}
+{% details Any tips as I build out my AMP Emails? %}
 Lean on your engineering as much as possible to build out the AMP elements.
 Once the elements are set up, we encourage you to include whatever design resources and elements you have to add an extra layer of polish.
 Showcasing some of the things AMP can do in email can be pretty compelling in terms of getting your engineering team to prioritize this.
 {% enddetails %}